dariyasydykova/open_projects/ROC_animation/README.md

 outcomes.
 The vertical line that travels left-to-right is the cutoff value.
 The red dot that travels along the ROC curve corresponds to the false positive rate and the true positive rate for the cutoff value given in the plot on the left.
-Changing the cutoff value does not change the shape of the ROC curve, it changes where you are on that curve.
+In the tumor example, when the cutoff value is all the way on the left, every tumor is classified as malignant, and the true positive rate is 1, and the false positive rate is 1.
+This means that all malignant tumors were classified correctly, and all benigh tumors were classified incorrectly.
+This demonstrates that there is a trade-off between classifying malignant tumors correctly and classifying benign tumors correctly.

 "AUC" in the title of the right plot stands for area under the curve.
 AUC tells us the area under the ROC curve, and, generally, a high AUC